african-marketplace-dec2021/backend/README.md

     _run "npm i" to install node and related libraries _make sure the PostgreSQL is installed
     _make sure the PG Admin is installed
-    _make sure the PostgreSQL has the username "postgres" and password "P@$$w0rd" _make sure the running server has a database called "market" for development, with username "postgres", password "P@$$w0rd", and connect of "127.0.0.1'
+    _make sure the PostgreSQL has the username "postgres" and password "P@$$w0rd" configured _make sure the running server has a database called "market" for development, with username "postgres", password "P@$$w0rd", and connect of "127.0.0.1'
     _make sure the running server has a database called "market_test" for testing, with username "postgres", password "P@$$w0rd", and connect of "127.0.0.1'